Banco Macro (NYSE:BMA) Downgraded by StockNews.com to “Buy”

-Banco Macro (NYSE:BMA – Get Rating) was downgraded by StockNews.com from a “strong-buy” rating to a “buy” rating in a research report issued to clients and investors on Monday.
+StockNews.com cut shares of Banco Macro (NYSE:BMA – Get Rating) from a strong-buy rating to a buy rating in a report released on Monday morning.

 Banco Macro SA provides various banking products and services to retail and corporate customers in Argentina.
 It offers various retail banking products and services, such as savings and checking accounts, time deposits, credit and debit cards, consumer finance loans, mortgage loans, automobile loans, overdrafts, credit-related services, home and car insurance coverage, tax collection, utility payments, automated teller machines (ATMs), and money transfers.